m2osw/snapcpp/snapmanagercgi/src/README.txt

    b.3) Eventually allow DNS (53) and NTP (123) ports (TCP/UDP)

    b.4) Enable the port for emails (25)

+	Just like for other parts, this should be us installing a package of some sort (or have that as part of the snapfirewall project?) that includes the necessary rules to open the necessary ports for sendmail and postmaster to work as expected.

    b.5) Allow ping from anyone or specific IPs (same IPs as for SSH)